 10 Back-to-School Health and Safety Tips

 You may have bought them new clothes, new shoes and school supplies already and checked them off your list.
+What about health and wellness?
+Are they healthy and ready to learn?

-1. Get a check-up
+1. Get a check-up or well-child visit

 2. Keep immunizations current

-Children are required to receive certain immunizations in order to attend public and private elementary and secondary schools, child care centers and other educational programs
+Children are required to receive certain immunizations in order to attend public and private elementary and secondary schools, childcare centers and other educational programs.

 “Not only do these vaccines prevent your child from getting a potentially serious illness, but they also go a long way toward eradicating these dangerous diseases,” Dr. Lichtmann says.